-A program evaluation plan will also be developed in partnership with an MFF Evaluation Specialist.
+A program evaluation plan will also be developed in partnership with MFF.

 CIPs receive tailored, hands-on assistance from MFF throughout program design and implementation, working collaboratively on program delivery, grant management, evaluation, and reporting to optimize impact.
 Support and technical assistance, both programmatic and administrative, are customized for each CIP based on organizational capacity, programming needs, and local context to build and sustain high-quality SNAP-Ed programs.